yemikudaisi/FrappeRestClient.Net/README.md

 ### DB Funcitons

 The methods implemented corellates to RESTful requests that are mapped to the `/api/resource` in Frappe.
-Also, some ```frappe.client``` functions are implemented here.
+Also, some other ```frappe.client``` APImethods are implemented here.

 #### Listing Documents